FormidableLabs/react-native-ama/docs/guidelines/focus.md

 When opening a modal window or drawer, the focus must be placed on or inside it; otherwise, the user remains in the active control and might not be aware or be able to reach the new content.

-A possible solution could be using the `autofocus` property on the built-in [<Text />](../components/Text) component to automatically focus the drawer header

 ### 2. Can be dismissed

 The drawer/bottom sheet should either have a close button or be dismissable by tapping on its overlay layer.